welaughindoors/EmberUDK/README.md

 - Unable to cancel animation when 0.5s+ of it remains.
 However if you hit something, you can attack again regardless of time left
 - 3 Damage groups per sword - Sword tip, middle, and hilt.
 Damage scales from each group differently
 - Mini-freeze when hitting something.
 Gives an extra 'oomf' feeling.
+- Over Shoulder zoom when switching to grapple hook

 ####AI by Inathero